Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 - The 49.5 combined points per game that these two squads have allowed this season are 12.0 fewer than the 61.5 over/under in this contest.

-- The Thundering Herd and their opponents score an average of 58.7 points per game, 2.8 fewer than Saturday's total.
+- Thundering Herd games have an average total of 58.7 points this season, 2.8 fewer than Saturday's over/under.

-- The 59.2 PPG average total in 49ers games this season is 2.3 points fewer than this game's over/under.

 Marshall Stats and Trends

-- This season, the Thundering Herd have just one against the spread win in three games as a favorite of 14.5 points or more.

-- Marshall's games this year have hit the over on five of 10 set point totals (50%).
+- Marshall's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- Marshall is 3-3 against the spread and 4-2 overall when the team totals over 455.3 yards.
+- In games that Marshall amasses more than 455.3 yards, the team is 3-3 against the spread and 4-2 overall.

 - This year, the Thundering Herd have turned the ball over 21 times, nine more than the 49ers' takeaways (12).